KasparEtter/ef1p/pages/email/email.md

   Therefore, don't use this tool in production!
 - **Quoted values**: Unencoded parameter values have to be quoted if they contain certain characters such as spaces or what the standard calls [`tspecials`](https://tools.ietf.org/html/rfc2045#section-5.1).
-  The quotes themselves are not part of the value and encoded values are never quoted.
+  The quotes themselves are not part of the value, and encoded values are never quoted.
 - **Parameter continuations**: [RFC 2231](https://tools.ietf.org/html/rfc2231#section-3)
   also introduced a mechanism which allows you to split long parameter values in order to adhere to the [line-length limit](#line-length-limit).